afeld/python-public-policy/syllabus.md

 Students may post their [Final Project](https://python-public-policy.afeld.me/en/{{school_slug}}/final_project.html) publicly (on GitHub, LinkedIn, etc.) since it's open-ended.
 Other assignments (with "correct answers") cannot be posted publicly, to avoid cheating in future semesters.
 You are, however, more than welcome to share any of your notebooks with specific people, such as future employers.

+### Generative AI

+For this course, generative AI tools like ChatGPT, Copilot, Gemini, etc. are treated the same as other sources.
+For any code that's copied, reference the use of the tool and link to the discussion (where supported).

+These tools can be incredibly useful, but the code they provide is often incomplete or wrong.
+Knowing enough about code to critically interpret their results can turn them from a crutch to a superpower.

 {% if id == "columbia" -%}

 ### SIPA Academic Integrity Statement

 The School of International & Public Affairs does not tolerate cheating or plagiarism in any form.
-Students who violate the Code of Academic & Professional Conduct will be subject to the Dean’s Disciplinary Procedures.
+Students who violate the Code of Academic & Professional Conduct will be subject to the Dean's Disciplinary Procedures.

 Please familiarize yourself with the proper methods of citation and attribution.
 The School provides some useful resources online; we strongly encourage you to familiarize yourself with these various styles before conducting research.
 Cut and paste the following link into your browser to view the Code of Academic & Professional Conduct and to access useful resources on citation and attribution: https://bulletin.columbia.edu/sipa/academic-policies/